 Spam is a huge waste of time and resources.
 There are many applications of spam (which will be covered along the way) used for marketing purposes and illegal criminal purposes.
 In the age we live in now, email applications come equipped with spam filters.
 However, users waste their time on what passes through.

-The bottom line is, if there is an inbox, spammers will clog it.
+The bottom line is if there is an inbox, spammers will clog it.

 So spam is only in emails?
 No.

-Spam can be found all over the internet, including internet forums, text messages, blog comments, social media, among many more.
+Spam can be found all over the internet, including internet forums, text messages, blog comments, and social media, among many more.
 But email spam has made its way to the top as it is the most prevalent and often most threatening to consumers.